-Does Telemedicine Improve Patient Medical Adherence?
+Does Telemedicine Improve Patient Adherence?

 studies in patient medical adherence in telemedicine

-Patient Medical Adherence in Mental Health Care
+Telemedicine and Patient Medical Adherence

 Hypertension Control: Bridging Gaps in Care

 With RPM and support, patients significantly decreased their blood pressure—20 points for systolic and 8 points for diastolic.
-However, only half of the patients reached the recommended goal of under 130/80 mmHg.
+However, only half reached the recommended goal of under 130/80 mmHg.
 The study identified factors associated with blood pressure control, including greater medication adherence, diabetes, and competing health priorities.
 Notably, no association was observed between social determinants of health and blood pressure control.

 Patient Medical Adherence in PAH Management

-Understanding Adherence
+Understanding Telemedicine’s Role in Adherence

 Want to dig deeper?
 Get our FREE quick start guide to understanding RPM.